 Realtors can play a key role in the program by sharing information with new homeowners.

 Sarra Hinshaw, Kane County Environmental and Water Resources Department 2/9/2026 11:00AM

-Kane County is partnering with The Conservation Foundation to help bring more trees into residential neighborhoods.
-This program, funded by Nicor Pillar grant, connects new homeowners with native trees and shrubs while supporting the county’s goal of increasing tree canopy.
+Kane County has partnering with The Conservation Foundation to help bring more trees into residential neighborhoods.
+This program connects new homeowners with free native trees and shrubs while supporting the county’s goal of increasing tree canopy.

+Realtors can play a key role in the program by sharing information with new homeowners.